 Have you ever heard of stylized photo shoots?
 This is when photographers meticulously plan sessions that highlight their work.
 Sometimes they recruit a senior to use as an ambassador for the new school year, sometimes they have a woman wear a wedding dress to showcase their wedding photography skills, and sometimes they use their kids to test out mini session ideas.

 See if any of your products align with a styled shoot.
 For example, you can offer to do Mary Kay makeup for the models, lend Stella & Dot jewelry to a “bride,” or place Scentsy warmers in the background of an indoor scene.
 Just have the photographer link back to your business page on social media and give you permission to share the images (best to get all of that in writing).

 This one is fun.
 I’ve seen a beauty consultant do it, so I know it is not COMPLETELY new, but I wanted to share it anyways.

 Partner with a local restaurant that has a weekly “Ladies’ Night.”
 Wait in the lounge with a fun freebie, like a rose or a beaded necklace.
 Then, ask if the women want to sign up for your free giveaway.
-New leads, a little fun and hopefully a big winner!
+New leads, a little fun, and hopefully future customers!

 Build a Teacher’s Appreciation Basket